astronomer/docs/software/install-telescope.md

 import TabItem from '@theme/TabItem';
 import {siteVariables} from '@site/src/versions';

 Telescope is a CLI developed by Astronomer for generating additional metrics from your Airflow environments.
 It connects directly to Airflow and generates snapshots of your usage and configurations at various points in time.
-Astronomer uses this information to troubleshoot your environments and verify pricing based on task usage.
+Astronomer uses this information to troubleshoot your environments.

-Telescope doesn't have direct access to your Airflow environments.
-Instead, you run Telescope commands to observe the current state of an Airflow environment at a given point in time.
+Telescope assumes your current permissions whenever you run a command.
+If these permissions, Telescope can observe your Airflow environments at a given point in time.
 Based on what it observes, Telescope generates a report which you can share with Astronomer support.

-You must run Telescope on all Software Deployments in your cloud, but you can additionally install it on local projects running with the Astro CLI for troubleshooting purposes.
+Astronomer requests that you observe your Deployments with telescope at least once per month.
+You can additionally observe local projects running with the Astro CLI for troubleshooting purposes.

 ## Prerequisites

-To observe a local environment running with Telescope, you need:
+To observe a local environment with Telescope, you need:

 - `docker exec` permissions.
 - Access to `docker.sock`.
-- Python 3.6.
+- Python 3.8.
 - An Airflow metadata db using Postgresql, Mysql, or Sqlite.

-To observe a Deployment with Telescope, you need:
+To observe Software Deployments on Kubernetes with Telescope, you need:

 - kubectl.
 - Permission to list nodes and exec into Pods.

 ## Install the Telescope CLI

-Install the Telescope CLI on a system that has direct access to your Airflow environments.
+Depending on where you want to run Telescope, install the CLI on a system that has permissions for either Docker or your Software Kubernetes cluster.

 <Tabs
     defaultValue="binary"